GDATASoftwareAG/smartvmi/plugins/inmemoryscanner/Readme.md

-# VmiInMemoryScannerPlugin
+# InMemoryScanner Plugin

 A plugin for _VMICore_ capable of scanning as well as dumping process memory from live VMs.

 ## What processes are scanned?

-The _VmiInMemoryScannerPlugin_ scans each and every process which is terminated during runtime.
+The _InMemoryScanner_ plugin scans each and every process which is terminated during runtime.
-When the analysis run should end the _VmiInMemoryScannerPlugin_ also scans all processes which are running at this point, except the ones excluded in the config.
+When the analysis run should end the _InMemoryScanner_ also scans all processes which are running at this point, except the ones excluded in the config.

 ## Memory dumps